Musare/Musare/README.md

 	And again, make sure that the paths lead to the proper config and executable.

+**(Windows)**
+5. If you are on Windows you can run `windows-start.cmd` or just double click the `windows-start.cmd` file and all servers will automatically start up.

+**Linux (or manual Windows)**
-5. Run `startRedis.cmd` and `startMongo.cmd` to start Redis and Mongo.
+6. Run `startRedis.cmd` and `startMongo.cmd` to start Redis and Mongo.

-6. In a command prompt with the pwd of frontend, run `npm run development-watch`
+7. In a command prompt with the pwd of frontend, run `npm run development-watch`

-7. In a command prompt with the pwd of backend, run `nodemon`
+8. In a command prompt with the pwd of backend, run `nodemon`

 ## Extra